 Hydroelectricity and dams

 In 1980, Hydro-Québec oversaw the installation of the LG-2 Dam on the La Grande River in James Bay.
 Thanks to this dam and many others, Quebec is one of the largest producers of electricity in North America.
+The creation of hydroelectric dams is possible because of the territory’s relief.

 The creation of the LG-2 Dam on the La Grande River in James Bay had large political impacts.
 Cree, Inuit and Naskapi communities were worried about the impacts the dam would have on the land, animals, and their ways of life.
 Representatives from these communities fought to have their concerns heard.
 Eventually, this led to the negotiation of the James Bay and Northern Quebec Agreement and the Northeastern Quebec Agreement.
 Even today, these agreements have big political implications on Indigenous autonomy and the obligations of the Quebec government.